steve-gibbons/astra-threat-modeling-framework/Astra Practitioner Manual 1.0.md

 - You are free to **share, adapt, and remix** the ASTRA materials with proper attribution.
 - Attribution Requirement:

-> "ASTRA Threat Modeling and Security Architecture Review Framework, developed by [Your Name or Organization]."
+> "ASTRA Threat Modeling and Security Architecture Review Framework, developed by Steve Gibbons."

 ---